isomerpages/nparks-sgf/_sgf2026-show-highlights/Show Gardens Competition/Designers.md

 Singapore Changi Airport, commercial buildings and festive season floral setups.
 As a Project Director, he leads a vibrant team of designers and staff in the firm.&nbsp;</p>
-<p><strong>MARK and EMILY COOK (USA)</strong> are the owners of Mark Cook
+<p><strong>MARK and EMILY COOK (United States of America)</strong> are the
-Landscape &amp; Contracting, a firm they have operated for 23 years.
+owners of Mark Cook Landscape &amp; Contracting, a firm they have operated for 23 years.
 Mark holds a degree in Ornamental Horticulture and works as both a landscape designer and artist.
 Together, the duo manages projects from the initial conceptual phase through final construction, focusing on a combination of diverse plant palettes and structural architecture.</p>
 <p>Mark and Emily are highly successful competitors in major international
 horticultural events:</p>
 <ul>